Theo-Selin/client/README.md

 3. Add your .env info <br />
 ![image](https://user-images.githubusercontent.com/90902429/189832655-0d229c2c-2e7a-4ae0-b687-d276bc5770ec.png)
 The reason why you manually have to add your .env variables are because it's often sensitive information you don't want to push to your GitHub for everyone to see.
 In this boilerplate, your .env file is included in the .gitignore file, so you can't find it in your repository.
 This way you'll still be able to use it's information in your deployed live demo.

+#### How to update live deployment
+Vercel updates the live demo of your site every time you push something to the GitHub repository, so you can work as you normally do and the site will automatically update for pushes made to the main branch.

+### Keep calm and Keep coding!